 The point was beautifully highlighted this week when I was training a team using Everything DiSC profiles.

-During the training, a delegate called Robert with a very high 'i' behavioural style, said he was having major problems getting his manager to engage with him about his idea to arrange a mid-year conference.
+During the training, a delegate called Robert with a very high ‘i’ behavioural style, said he was having major problems getting his manager to engage with him about his idea to arrange an online mid-year conference.